Skip to main content

 Once the deployment has taken place then another useful source of understanding Qarbine operations is the Qarbine log file.
 These can be found in ˜/.pm2/logs folder.
 The “main-out.log” file is a likely source of useful information.
 The log files are also accessible from the Administration Tool’s “Log Files'' tab.

-If the name is incorrect then determine the desired one and then
+If the DNS name is incorrect then determine the desired one and then

 1. In your SSH console control-C the deploymentWizard